-During the first week of employment, supervisors must ensure that student employees complete Cyber security modules and USG Ethics course via PEP.
-If a student completed this training while working for another UGA department previously, they should log into PEP, click on the course, click on My Grades, and download the page showing the grades received.
-A copy of this page must be sent to Libraries HR.
+During the first week of employment, supervisors must ensure that student employees complete the USG Ethics course via PEP.
+If a student completed this training while working for another UGA department previously, their PEP home page should reflect that, and they do not need to retake the course.

 Student employees must enter their direct deposit information into OneUSG Connect.